 This course examines how leaders can most effectively use the resources of their team members to achieve business outcomes.
-The course develops managerial and leadership competences, focusing on how key improvements in the general strategy and techniques of managing people can produce outcomes more significant than isolated improvements to employee performance.
+The course develops managerial and leadership competencies, focusing on how key improvements in the general strategy and techniques of managing people can produce outcomes more significant than isolated improvements to employee performance.

 Test and improve negotiation skills through model negotiation scenarios.
 Managers require a broad array of negotiating skills to implement business solutions - this requires an advanced knowledge of negotiation models, the competence to select the right strategy, and the tactical skills to achieve desired outcomes through negotiation.

-In addition, the course provides a context for enhancing the skills and competencies that enable a student to become an effective leader in today's highly dynamic, diverse and adaptive organization.
+In addition, the course provides a context for enhancing the skills and competencies that enable a student to become an effective leader in today's highly dynamic, diverse, and adaptive organization.

 Business Accounting, Finance, and Economics

 The course begins with finance for business, including the time value of money, the trade-off between risk and return, and arbitrage.
-It gives managers a strengthened knowledge in finance that can be applied in their professional careers.
-The topics covered include how to move cash flows in time, the methods and principles of capital budgeting, valuation of bonds and stocks, how to characterize risk and return, and options pricing with applications to managerial decisions.
+It gives managers a strengthened knowledge of finance that can be applied in their professional careers.
+The topics covered include how to move cash flows in time, the methods and principles of capital budgeting, the valuation of bonds and stocks, how to characterize risk and return, and options pricing with applications to managerial decisions.

-The course then builds on the student’s knowledge of finance to introduce accounting and examines the subject from the viewpoint of users external to the organization.
-Topics include transaction analysis; the accounting cycle; financial-statement preparation, use, and analysis; revenue recognition and cost measurement; present value; and problems in financial-accounting disclosure.
+The course then builds on the student's knowledge of finance to introduce accounting and examines the subject from the viewpoint of users external to the organization.

 This course concludes with microeconomic theory and its application to problems faced by managers.
 Topics include supply and demand, consumer behavior, pricing when a firm has market power, and the role of contracts.